 Many of the objects, artefacts and ornamental portals uncovered during the site’s excavation are now on display at the Museu de Martins Sarmento in nearby Guimarães.
 Along with the many fragments of pottery (much of it painted), carved stones, weapons, implements and pieces of jewellery to be seen there, the star exhibit is without doubt the Pedra Formosa (meaning ‘beautiful stone’) which for so long puzzled archaeologists but is now known to have formed part of a tomb or shrine.

 Clearly visible from Citânia de Briteiros, another prehistoric site called Castro de Sabroso is equally fascinating and dates right back to the Iron Age.
-Both had attained a considerable degree of the same Celtic culture and stand as monuments to the extraordinary wealth and importance of Portugal’s early settlements.
+Both had attained a considerable degree of the same Celtic culture and stand as monuments to the extraordinary wealth and importance of the earliest settlements in Portugal.